 If you have an I-94 arrival/departure record, you can locate your status at last entry on Form I-94.
 Although you may not realize it, air and sea travelers automatically receive an electronic I-94 record.
 So you may have to look it up on the CBP I-94 Website.

 In the example below, the immigration status is listed as “B1” at the bottom of the record.
 Of course, you need to make sure you are looking at the most recent record.

 CBP has been issuing electronic I-94 records for several years.
 If you entered prior to May 2013, you may have a paper Form I-94.

 RECOMMENDED: How to Find an Electronic I-94 Record

 If you entered the U.S. without inspection (without papers), you did not enter with legal status.
-Therefore, your status at last entry was “No Lawful Status.”
+Therefore, your status at last entry was “No Status.”
 However, it’s possible for someone to have entered the United States with a valid visa that has since expired.
-In this case, the person may be in a current immigration status of “No Lawful Status.”
+In this case, the person may be in a current immigration status of “No Status.”

-“No Lawful Status” can mean different things.
+“No Status” can mean different things.
 If you’ve spent any period of time in the United States without a lawful status, speak to an immigration attorney before filing any USCIS forms.